Fer-front/creditas-challenge/machine-learning-engineering/README.md

 # 2) Brunno is a Data Scientist and it is working on a very clever model that's going to change the world and
 # make the Business Unit very happy.
 This model is a classifier which uses 4 features (input variables) to define
 # an output.
-# 3) You are our Machine Learning Engineer and has a mixed hard-skills such as coding software, machne learning
+# 3) You are our Machine Learning Engineer and has a mixed hard-skills such as coding software, machine learning
 # and DevOps.

-# Data Science cycle is commomly divided into 4 steps:
+# Data Science cycle is commonly divided into 4 steps:
 # 1. Business understanding
-# 2. Data acquisition and understanding (includes capture, preparation, wragling, exploration and cleaning)
+# 2. Data acquisition and understanding (includes capture, preparation, wrangling, exploration and cleaning)
 # 3. Modeling (includes Feature engineering, model training and evaluation)
 # 4. Model deployment into production (includes scoring, performance monitoring etc)
 # More info available on: